 Clients in our rental subsidy program often also receive other foundation services such as financial benefits counseling, as well as referrals to supportive services throughout the city.
 The goal: linking those with great need to a network of care and stability.

 Below are questions most often asked by clients and those seeking housing assistance in San Francisco.
 For more information about our rental subsidy program, call (415) 487-8000.

+All referrals for our rental assistance program come from Plus Housing, a program of the Mayor's Office of Housing & Community Development.
 San Francisco AIDS Foundation does not own or manage buildings to provide housing.
 Prospective subsidy participants are responsible for finding their own unit with the assistance of their assigned case manager.
 Once the unit is found, a housing inspector conducts an inspection to check federal safety and sanitary standards.
 Once the unit passes the inspection, San Francisco AIDS Foundation activates the subsidy and the subsidy checks are mailed directly to the landlord or property manager by the first of every month.

-San Francisco AIDS Foundation is a third-party player and assumes no responsibility with the lease or the unit.
+San Francisco AIDS Foundation is a third-party playor and assumes no responsibility with the lease or the unit.
 The lease or rental agreement is a contract between the landlord/property manager and the tenant.
 As long as the subsidy participant stays in the program, case managers will provide social support, advocacy or information and referrals.